Commuters warned not to retrieve items dropped on subway tracks unless it’s your phone in which case fair enough - The Beaverton

 Gormman also reminded phone-retrieving riders that there is only a one in three chance of touching the electrified rail, and that they can also probably avoid an oncoming train by jumping to the other tracks.

 Local subway passenger Jeff Arnbold recounted one such experience.
-“I saw some guy jump down onto the tracks and I was so angry, until I realized he was going after that new facial recognition iPhone, and that’s so sick.”
+“I saw some guy jump down onto the tracks and I was so angry, until I realized he was going after that new facial recognition iPhone, and that’s so .”

 “Plus,” the guard added, “the fine he paid was way less than say evading a fare.”